serverlessworkflow/specification/specification.md

 </details>

 Defines the state retry policy.
-The "expression" parameter is a JsonPath expression that is evaluated against state data.
+The `expression` property is a JsonPath expression that is evaluated against state data.
 This assures that both execution errors as well as actions error results can be used during evaluation.
 The expression must evaluate return a result in order to be true.

-The "interval" parameter specifies the retry interval (in ISO 8601 repeatable format).
+The `interval` property specifies the retry interval (in ISO 8601 repeatable format).
 For example, "R5/PT1M" would mean repeat 5 times with 1 minute intervals before each retry.

-The "multiplier" parameter specifies the value by which the interval time is increased for each of the retry attempts.
+The `multiplier` property specifies the value by which the interval time is increased for each of the retry attempts.
 To explain this better, let's say we have:

 ```json